facebook/lexical/packages/lexical-website/docs/concepts/commands.md

 Commands are a very powerful feature of Lexical that lets you register listeners for events like `KEY_ENTER_COMMAND` or `KEY_TAB_COMMAND` and contextually react to them _wherever_ & _however_ you'd like.

-This is pattern is useful for building [`Toolbars`](https://github.com/facebook/lexical/blob/main/packages/lexical-playground/src/plugins/ToolbarPlugin/index.tsx) or complex `Plugins` and `Nodes` such as the [`TablePlugin`](https://github.com/facebook/lexical/tree/main/packages/lexical-table) which require special handling for `selection`, `keyboard events`, and more.
+This pattern is useful for building [`Toolbars`](https://github.com/facebook/lexical/blob/main/packages/lexical-playground/src/plugins/ToolbarPlugin/index.tsx) or complex `Plugins` and `Nodes` such as the [`TablePlugin`](https://github.com/facebook/lexical/tree/main/packages/lexical-table) which require special handling for `selection`, `keyboard events`, and more.

 When registering a `command` you supply a `priority` and can return `true` to mark it as "handled", which stops other listeners from receiving the event.
 If a command isn't handled explicitly by you, it's likely handled by default in the [`RichTextPlugin`](https://github.com/facebook/lexical/blob/main/packages/lexical-rich-text/src/index.ts) or the [`PlainTextPlugin`](https://github.com/facebook/lexical/blob/main/packages/lexical-plain-text/src/index.ts).